XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

 ## Installation on macOS

-At this time, we don't recommend using the macOS platform for `rippled` production use.
+At this time, Ripple doesn't recommend using the macOS platform for `rippled` production use.
 For production, consider using the [Ubuntu platform](#installation-on-ubuntu-with-alien), which has received the highest level of quality assurance and testing.

 That said, macOS is suitable for many development and testing tasks. `rippled` has been tested for use with macOS High Sierra up to 10.13.

+Ripple recommends running `rippled` as your own user.

 1. Install [Xcode](https://developer.apple.com/download/).